On Nontrivial Winning and Losing Parameters of Schmidt Games: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to Prof.~Dmitry Kleinbock for the project proposal and his valuable suggestions in research paths.
+We would like to thank Prof.~Lior Fishman and Prof.~Stephen Jackson for fruitful discussions of the Schmidt game determinacy problems.
 We would also like to thank Prof.~Pavel Etingof, Dr.~Slava Gerovitch, Dr.~Felix Gotti, Dr.~Tanya Khovanova, and all the PRIMES organizers for providing the opportunity to conduct math research through this program.